Pest Management FAQ

 - Pests that exist in Ornamental shrubs and trees near or around structures, in lawns, cemeteries and on golf courses

-The PMD does not regulate agricultural pest control, which is under the authority of the Environmental Services Division (ESD) of the Arizona Department of Agriculture.
+The PMD does not regulate agricultural pest control, which is under the authority of the Environmental Services Section (ESS) of the Arizona Department of Agriculture.

 How does the PMD help consumers?